natcap/invest.users-guide/source/croppollination.rst

 A wide range of animals can be important pollinators (e.g., birds, bats, moths and flies), but bees are the most important group for most crops (Free 1993).
 As a result, the InVEST Pollination model focuses on the resource needs and flight behaviors of wild bees.
 Many people think of honeybees, managed in artificial hives, when they think of pollinators, but wild bees also contribute to crop pollination.
 In fact, for several important crops (e.g., blueberries), native species are more efficient and effective pollinators than honeybees (Cane 1997).
 These native bees, in addition to feral honeybees living in the wild, can benefit crops without active management of captive hives.
 This is the pollination service associated with habitat conservation.

 This model is adapted from Lonsdorf et al. (2009).
 For bees to persist on a landscape, they need two things: suitable places to nest, and sufficient food (provided by flowers) near their nesting sites.
 If provided these resources, pollinators are available to fly to nearby crops and pollinate them as they collect nectar and pollen.
 The model translates land cover into an index of suitability (0-1) for bees to create a pollinator source map.
 Higher scores indicate sources of greater relative bee abundance.
-To calculate the index, the model assumes that bees require two types of limiting resources to persist on a landscape, nesting substrates and floral resources.
+To calculate the index, the model assumes that bees require two types of limiting resources to persist on a landscape - nesting substrates and floral resources.
 Given an input of land cover that describes the landscape, various suitability values of each land cover type are assigned based on their ability to provide these resources.

-This model then uses the nest supply index to estimate the pollinators visiting crop fields.
-The model assumes the supply from nearby parcels contributes more than those farther away.
+The Pollination model then uses the nest supply index to estimate the pollinators visiting crop fields.
+It assumes the supply from nearby parcels contributes more than those farther away.
 We use insights from Olsson et al. (2015) and weight bee visitation by the floral quality of the parcel to reflect the central place foraging behavior that bees are known to follow.
 In other words, the visitation rates to two parcels equally distant from a nest are proportional to the floral qualities of the parcels.

 Additionally, this model incorporates the potential use of managed bees into a yield index.
 With information on the location of crops and their dependence on pollinators, the model uses a simple yield function to project how wild pollinator abundance in agricultural areas and the use of managed bees contributes to an index of crop yields.
 The inclusion of managed bees reflects guidance from recent work by the USDA-Funded Integrated Crop Pollination Project (icpbees.org) to integrate the combined benefits of managed and wild bees.